jeff19962190/Group1-work/SH.md

     I modified the normal user login form and it's table in database.
 * Preregisteration project for Filitto(German).

-    I discussed the requirements of this project with Filitto.
+    I discussed the requirements of this project with Filitto again.

 ## 12/15